Technology Ethics

 Course Number: 84-368

-This course provides an introduction to technology ethics.
 Churchill once complained that war, once "cruel and magnificent," had been "completely spoiled" due to the involvement of scientists in creating new military weaponry.
 Scientific-military collaborations are hardly new, however.
-States have always attempted to harness technological change.
+This course provides an introduction to the politics of technology ethics.
 The purpose of this course is not to instruct on what is or should be considered ethical.
-Rather, our aim will be to understand how ethical viewpoints intersect with politics, creating tradeoffs for individuals and societies.
+Rather, our aim will be to understand how ethical standpoints intersect with the political realm, creating tradeoffs for individuals and societies.
 Delving into historical technological controversies, we will debate current issues like the precautionary principle, technology neutrality, and individual responsibility.
-By the end of this course, students will be equipped to contextualize their personal views within broader historical and political contexts.

 Academic Year: 2025-2026